mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Nakege.md

 ### ATTITUDES

 The corporate security guards are usually quite unfriendly to anyone who lands at the starport.
-They will explain that Nakege is under the protection of [[Spinward Salvage]] LIC and that the facilities here are not for public use.
+They will explain that Nakege is under the protection of [[Traveller/WORKING/OTHER/SpinwardSalvage/Spinward Salvage]] LIC and that the facilities here are not for public use.
 Anyone needing starport facilities should go to [[Nakege II]].

 The Nakege system has seven planets, two of which are gas giants.
 Nakege is the fifth planet from the sun.